tedana’s denoising approach

 for a given voxel,

-generates an
+tedana generates an adaptive mask,

-When and
+When

-are calculated below, each voxel’s values
+are calculated below,

-are only calculated from the first
+each voxel’s values are only calculated from the first

-echoes, where
+echoes,

-value for that voxel in the adaptive mask.
+is the value for that voxel in the adaptive mask.

 Note

-allows users to provide their own mask.
+tedana allows users to provide their own mask.

 The adaptive mask will be computed on this explicit mask, and may reduce